PeacexF/NewsSummaryBot/README.md

 The system follows a pipeline approach:

 1. Collect RSS feed data from a self hosted rsshub
 2. Normalize and prepare raw articles
+3. Store them into the Database
-3. Filter and remove irrelevant or duplicate content
+4. Filter and remove irrelevant or duplicate content
-4. Process articles into short summaries using an LLM
+5. Process articles into short summaries using an LLM
-5. Deliver results through a Telegram bot interface
+6. Deliver results through a Telegram bot interface

 ---